kfiross/flutter_facebook_login_web/README.md

 # flutter_facebook_login_web

-A Flutter plugin for using the JS Facebook Login SDK on Android and iOS.
+A Flutter plugin for using the JS Facebook Login SDK with Flutter Web.

 ## Web integration